SzilBalazs/BlackCore/README.md

 ## Installation

-### Building from source
+### Building from source (recommended)

-After downloading the sources (preferably the source of the latest release) you can run the following commands, to build a native binary.
+After downloading the source, you can run the following commands, to build a native binary.
+This option gives the best performance.
 **Please update your compiler before building!**

+With any questions or problems feel free to create a github issue.

 ```
 cd src